ibm-cloud-docs/quantum-computing/example-estimator.md

 {: #estimator-run}
 {: step}

-Run the job; specifying your previously defined inputs and options.
+run the job, specifying your previously defined inputs and options.
 Use `circuit_indices`, `observable_indices`, and `parameter_values` to use a specific parameter and observable with the specified circuit.

 For example, this line `psi1_H23_result = estimator(circuit_indices=[0, 0], observable_indices=[1, 2], parameter_values=[theta1]*2)` specifies the following: